fillthepipe/fill-the-pipe/README.md

 ## 2. Transfer Data Stream

-    ./server -s server_ip -p server_port

-    ./client -d server_ip -p server_port

-## 3. Transfer File

-    ./server -s server_ip -p server_port -f recv_file_name
+    ./server -s server_ip -p server_port -r testcase001

-    ./client -d server_ip -p server_port -f send_file_name
+    ./client -c server_ip -p server_port -r testcase001

 ## Notes:

-1).
-The send_file_name should exist, which is the file to be sent.
-2).
     Data streams are from client to server, if you need to send data from server to client, add the '-m' option at the end of the command.